AishwaryaSriyapuReddy/MLOps-Project-with-CircleCI-and-GCP-Kubernetes-Deployment/README.md

 7. Expose via LoadBalancer : The app is made available at a public IP endpoint.

 Pipelines can be triggered manually or automatically on code pushes.

+## Project Workflow

+1. **Project Setup**
+   - Create virtual environments and install dependencies (e.g., pandas, numpy, matplotlib).
+   - Organize project structure with folders like `src`, `pipeline`, and `artifacts`.

+2. **Jupyter Notebook Testing**
+   - Perform data processing, model training, and model selection interactively in a notebook.

+3. **Modular Code Development**
+   - Convert notebook steps into modular code using classes and methods for better maintainability.

+4. **User Application**
+   - Build a simple user interface using Flask and basic HTML (optionally styled with ChatGPT).

+5. **Training Pipeline**
+   - Combine data processing and model training into a single Python script for streamlined execution.

+6. **Versioning**
+   - Use GitHub for data and code versioning (suitable for small datasets).
+   - Optionally use DVC for large datasets.

+7. **Google Cloud Setup**
+   - Create a Kubernetes cluster on GCP.
+   - Set up artifact repositories and service accounts with necessary permissions.
+   - Enable required GCP APIs.

 ## Future Enhancements
 - Add ML model versioning using MLflow or DVC